 Detect when the page came up empty.
 Reload.
 Retry until valid payloads came through.
 Done.

-Once the data loaded correctly, I captured the authenticated session and hit the internal paginated API directly instead of scrolling the UI like a caffeinated intern.
+Once the data loaded correctly, I captured the authenticated session and hit the internal paginated API directly instead of scrolling the UI and wasting bandwidth of the proxy (btw I managed to do scrape ~300k ads under 1GB per month with $3 proxy).

 I could pull structured data straight from the network layer.
 Scraping got faster, results got consistent, and pages with 9,000 ads stopped being a problem.
 The whole thing felt almost too simple after everything it took to get there.